kosli-dev/backstage-guide/evaluating-backstage-1-why-backstage.md

 authors:
   - Carlos Eduardo Inocencio Alanis
 ---
 This article is the first part of the "Evaluating Backstage" series.
-It covers all the basics around developer portals, introduces Backstage development, and explores how it can help your organization be more efficient and secure.
+It covers all the basics around developer portals, introduces Backstage development, and explores how it can help your organization to be more efficient and secure.

 Backstage is a developer portal that acts as a centralized hub for your organization, providing access to documentation, infrastructure, tooling, and code standards.
 It gives developers everything they need to create and manage their projects in a consistent and standardized manner.
 To understand why Backstage exists, and why you should care about it at all, you must first understand the pain points it's trying to alleviate.